atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

 ### Bamboo Agent instance resource configuration

-The following variables set number of cpu and amount of memory of Bamboo Agent instances.
+The following variables set number of CPU and amount of memory of Bamboo Agent instances.
 (Used default values as example.)

 ```terraform
 bamboo_agent_cpu = "0.25"